floricaconstantine/TESSERA_manuscript/README.md

 This repository contains the source code for the simulations and analyses in the paper describing **TESSERA**.

+The source code and documentation for installing and running the **TESSERA** package can be found [here](https://github.com/floricaconstantine/TESSERA/).

 ## Citation

 If you use **TESSERA** in your research or use the results of our analyses, please cite the following preprint: